StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 that gives the source more flexibility decide what to put into the buffer next, when that opportunity arises.

+In summary, in order to give applications maximum flexibility, pending data should be kept as close to the application for as long as possible.
+Application buffers should be as large as needed for the application to do its work, and lower-layer buffers should be no larger than is necessary to provide efficient use of available network capacity and other resources like CPU time.

 # Indirect Backpressure

 All of the situations described above using “direct backpressure”